What is Decagon AI? Use cases, limitations, and better alternatives for enterprise support

 Challenges with scalability during demand surges

-Decagon’s automation promises fast responses and high resolution rates — but several reviewers report performance degradation under peak load.
-During high-volume periods, customers have cited slower response times, unanticipated AI errors, or the need to route more tickets back to human agents than expected.
+Challenges with scalability during demand surges emerge when Decagon faces peak load.
+The platform promises fast responses and high resolution rates, but several reviewers report performance degradation during high-volume periods — including slower response times, unanticipated AI errors, and the need to route more tickets back to human agents than expected.

 Gaps in AI-human collaboration